florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

-# Optimizing the bioartificial kidney design using computational-fluid dynamics
+# Computational Modeling of Protein-Bound Uremic Toxin Transport in Bioartificial Kidney Hollow-Fiber Systems

-## Overview
+## Project Overview

-This project investigates indoxyl sulfate (IS) transport and clearance in a bioartificial kidney (BAK) using computational fluid dynamics (CFD).
+This project investigates the transport and clearance of the protein-bound uremic toxin (PBUT) indoxyl sulfate (IS) in bioartificial kidney hollow-fiber systems using computational fluid dynamics (CFD) simulations in COMSOL Multiphysics.

-The work focuses on:
-- Protein-bound uremic toxin (PBUT) transport
-- OAT1-mediated active transport
-- Hollow-fiber bioartificial kidney geometries
-- Coupled convection–diffusion–reaction modeling
-- CFD-based transport optimization

-The developed framework combines:
+The work compares inside-out and outside-in hollow-fiber configurations under static, cocurrent, and countercurrent dialysate conditions.
+Active cellular uptake was incorporated using Michaelis–Menten kinetics to represent organic anion transporter (OAT1)-mediated transport.

+The simulations evaluate:
+- geometric effects,
+- blood-volume scaling,
-- Fluid flow
+- dialysate flow conditions,
-- Solute diffusion
+- multifiber interactions,
-- Michaelis–Menten uptake kinetics
-- Hollow-fiber membrane transport
+- and the contribution of active transport mechanisms.

-The objective is to improve understanding of how geometry, flow configuration, and active transport influence PBUT clearance in future bioartificial kidney devices.
+Post-processing and transport analysis were performed in Python.

 ---

-## Background
+# Background

-Conventional dialysis therapies remain inefficient at removing protein-bound uremic toxins because only the free toxin fraction can cross dialysis membranes.

-Bioartificial kidneys aim to restore active tubular secretion by integrating proximal tubule epithelial cells (PTECs) expressing OAT1 transporters into hollow-fiber systems.
+Protein-bound uremic toxins (PBUTs), such as indoxyl sulfate (IS), are poorly removed by conventional dialysis therapies because only the free toxin fraction can diffuse across the dialysis membrane.
+In the native kidney, PBUT removal occurs primarily through active tubular secretion mediated by organic anion transporters (OATs) expressed in proximal tubule epithelial cells (PTECs).

 <p align="center">
   <img src="figures/bioartificial_kidney%20(3).png" width="700">